CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/mapping-files.md

 `redcap` mapping profile and dictionary as REDCap CSV.
 Standard or OpenClinica ODM uses `source.profile: cdisc-odm` and resolves labels, data types, and coded values from metadata embedded in the XML, without a REDCap dictionary.

+cBioPortal uses `source.profile: cbioportal`.
+Its package metadata already defines patients, samples, study identity, and case-list links, so a mapping is optional and is used only for additional project-specific clinical columns.

 ## Mapping V2 At A Glance